Pages and Posts in WordPress not only contain content but also information about the pages or posts themselves.

 - Post Tags and Categories

-This step-by-step tutorial explains how to use the Quick Edit function of WordPress to quickly edit Pages and Posts.
+This tutorial explains how to use the inline editor feature (Quick Edit) in WordPress to quickly edit WordPress Posts and Pages.

-Follow the step-by-step tutorials below to learn how to use the quick edit feature to edit your pages and posts.
+Follow the step-by-step tutorials below to learn how to use the inline editor function to edit your posts and pages.

 The Posts screen will appear, displaying all your WordPress posts …